knilling/vagrant/splunk/README.md

 # Then What?

 That's it!
-Open a terminal, change to this directory, where the Vagrantfile is and:
+Open a terminal, change to the directory where this Vagrantfile is and:

     vagrant up